raganwald-deprecated/homoiconic/2008-12-01/keep_your_privates_to_yourself.md

 * now `fubar_wrapped` is part of the module's public interface.
 * the parameter list `x, y, z` has to be mentioned three times.
 Making the wrapper take `*args` doesn't help because then RDoc loses the parameter information.

-I'd welcome any suggestions that improve on this.
+There's probably a better way to do this.

-To allow mutual recursion, I borrowed an idiom from C (admittedly never a good sign): forward declarations.
+To allow mutual recursion, we can borrow an idiom from C (admittedly never a good sign): forward declarations.

     # forward declarations
     fu = nil